jpoage1/lisp_interpreter/tutorial/README.md

 # Lisp Interpreter
-This is a basic lisp interpreter written in C
+This is a basic lisp interpreter written in C.
+This itself is not a tutorial, however these are the steps I followed along with buildyourownlisp.com

 ## Install the compiler
 `sudo apt-get install build-essential`